-The <board>.c files contain a <board> initGPIO() function that must be called to initialize the boardspecific GPIO peripheral settings.
-This function also calls the GPIO init() to initialize the GPIO driver.
+The <board>.c files contain a <board> initGPIO() function that must be called at runtime-usually within main()-to initialize board-specific GPIO peripheral settings.
+Unlike other drivers, there in no boardspecific initialization performed by this function.
+It simply calls GPIO init(), which initializes the GPIO driver and configures all the pins as prescribed by the GPIOxxx Config structure.